Kuzcoo/meteor_memo/set_up.md

 * Adding our app package to our project

 Yes, we need to add our own package to our meteor project in order to use it.
-To do so, we have to set an environnement variables, `PACKAGE_DIRS', to the path of our packages directory.
+To do so, we have to set an environnement variables, `PACKAGE_DIRS`, to the path of our packages directory.
 Here we'll use the "packages" directory of our project for the example.
 ```shell
 export PACKAGE_DIRS='$(pwd)/packages'